MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Fixed favicon
 - Still link the querys to the search selects
 - Rating sort is not working for some reason

+## Week of Feb 13th
+- Completely changed the way that queries are made to the db.
+This made the page much much faster.
+- 'Fixed' the sorting, it is not doing the paramenter binding
+- Almost done for the php side, just need a few more things like the admin log in